Dudgit/Dudgit.github.io/Machine Learning/clustering.md

 Where $$a$$ and $b$ are cluster of data points and $$i$$ indexing through their elements.
 If it makes sense to your work, you can define different metrics, like the average of all possible pair distance or the closest two element between 2 clusters.
 The only question is, when should I stop building these clusters?
 <!---
-Illustratiooooonnnn
  We just define a good distance metric and we start to connect things.
 Defining distances is a new thing to you?
 Fear no more, if you got so far this one will be a peace of cake.
 Naturally when we are talking about distance we talk about the Euclidean distance, which is the square root of the summed square distances.
-Meaning that if I have a data point with multiple dimension and I want to check it's distance from an other one I calculate the following:
+Meaning that if I havhote a data point with multiple dimension and I want to check it's distance from an other one I calculate the following:
 $$
 d(a, b) = \sqrt{\sum_i(a_i-b_i)^2},
 $$
 where i is just the index to go through every dimension of our data points, $$a$$ and $$b$$ are the data points that I want to compare.
 This is the metric people usually use, but just because it's the most common doesn't mean it's the only one.
 -->
 # Metrics
+Here I will present you 2 very common method to decide what is the ideal number of clusters.
+The goal here is not to cover all possible methods, but to understand how to approach these kind of problems.

+Let's start first with the so called ELBOW method.
+We simply just calculate the average in the cluster (or the centroid in K-means clustering) and we sum up the distances from it.
+We check this value if we only had one cluster, then for two and three and so on.
+Intuitively as you increase the number of clusters the sum of total distances is going to decrease, since there are more point to cover all the data.

 [Back to Home](/)